kongware/scriptum/README.md

 (a => b) => a => b
 ```

-The type valdiator goes beyond normal genrics by supporting higher-kinded and higher-rank generics.
+scriptum goes beyond normal genrics by supporting higher-kinded and higher-rank generics.
 You will learn about these techniques in subsequent sections of this introduction.

 ## Type Hints